-CCA 214 Principles of Preschool 4 hrs.
-Education (4-0)
+CCA 214 Principles of Preschool 6 hrs.
+Education (5-2)

-Theory and practice of early childhood education in nursery school, day care centers, and primary grades.
+Surveys theory and practice of early childhood education in nursery school, day care centers, and primary grades.
 The course deals with curriculum, program planning, use of materials and equipment, role of teacher, techniques of classroom management, and meeting the needs of individual children in the group situation.
-Corequisite: CCA 215.
+Students will observe and participate in a professional child service center.
+Prerequisite: Sophomore standing.